Ski the Pyrenees

 Not the forecast you want to see when you have a Wednesday afternoon flight home! • Photo: snowforecast.com

-Sure enough, as we left, snow began to fall and by the time we were back in the office, a foot of fresh snowfall had the Pyrenees looking pretty appealing so we can’t wait for our next trip.
+Sure enough, as we left, snow began to fall.
+By the time we were back in the office, a foot of fresh snowfall had the Pyrenees looking pretty appealing.

 Pyrenees Trips